Design, Creative & UX job market report cover, Philadelphia-Camden-Wilmington, PA-NJ-DE-MD, 2026-06

 Career Switchers

-Difficulty: High unless you already have adjacent proof.
+Difficulty: High unless you can present adjacent proof quickly.

 Salary Reality